Products get free shipping over $75, or $6 flat rate across Canada!

 There are four subtypes of rosacea, and these include:

 Erythemato-telangiectatic rosacea – this is a general ‘flushed’ look on the face, with some darker red lines or blots present, which are actually broken or enlarged blood vessels (telangiectasia and vasodilation).
 However, this form of rosacea can not just look red, it can also swell, burn and sting.
-It can resemble a bad sunburn, though this form of erythema (redness) is not necessarily from the sun.
+It can resemble a bad sunburn.

 Papulo-pustular rosacea – this form of inflamed rosacea is composed of many papules and pustules that look like acne, but are not.
 They are raised like bumps, filled with pus, and appear red.
 With rosacea, as opposed to acneic skin, there are no white heads or blackheads.
 In severe cases, these fluid-filled bumps can result in swelling.